colinrioux/micro-crystal/help/crystal-plugin.md

 Options:
 * `crystalfmt`, default: `On`
 If set to `true`, `crystal format` is run on each save.

-This plugin also sets the local default tab size to 2 for convenience.
+This plugin also sets the local crystal default tab size to 2 for convenience.